rifx-online/rifx.online/src/content/blog/english/qwen2-5-1-5b-the-future-of-mobile-ai-6bd5f29bbc84.md

 ## Prompt catalog — what we want to test

 I wrote here about my habit.
-I have a catalog of prompts that covers many of the main language tasks used in chat-bots, like summarization, short summarization, casual chat, RAG, truthful RAG and so on.
+I have a catalog of prompts that covers many of the main language tasks used in chat\-bots, like summarization, short summarization, casual chat, RAG, truthful RAG and so on.

 The idea is to be able to load the model in 5 minutes, and start evaluating each task.
-At the end of every generation the user is prompted to give a mark (a score from 0 to 5) and leave any comments if required.
+At the end of every generation the user is prompted to give a mark (a score from 0 to 5\) and leave any comments if required.

 This is crucial: not all the models are alike, and small/big adjustments to the wording in the prompts are always required.

-So back to the code… Because the previous one was only a warm-up, now it will start the real while loop, iterating over the entire prompt catalog.
+So back to the code… Because the previous one was only a warm\-up, now it will start the real while loop, iterating over the entire prompt catalog.
 See the workflow here below…

 ![](https://images.weserv.nl/?url=https://cdn-images-1.readmedium.com/v2/resize:fit:800/0*EL0Q97Du6HwtcYQZ.png)